RhetTbull/osxphotos/README.md

 albums_dict = photosdb.albums_as_dict()
 ```

 Returns a dictionary of albums found in the Photos library where key is the album name and value is the count of how many photos are in the album.
-Resulting dictionary is in reverse sorted order (e.g. album with the most photos is listed first)
+Resulting dictionary is in reverse sorted order (e.g. album with the most photos is listed first).  **Note**: It is possible to have more than one album with the same name in Photos.
+Albums with duplicate names are treated as a single album and the photos in each are combined.
+For example, if you have two albums named "Wedding" and each has 2 photos, osxphotos will treat this as a single album named "Wedding" with 4 photos in it.

 #### ```get_photos_library_path```
 ```python